-The main difference lays in places used to store cash.
+The main difference lies in the places used to store cash.
 In Velocity Banking, the money is stored in the home equity.
 In Infinite Banking, the money is stored in the cash value of the life insurance policy.
-The conclusion is that you can gain much more security and control over your finances by using Infinite Banking than with Velocity Banking.
+The conclusion is that you can gain much more security and control over your finances by using Infinite Banking than by using Velocity Banking.

 We talk more about that here, and if you are interested in learning more about velocity banking, check out this video:

 If you are ready to take ownership of your lifestyle…